kuzanf3b/nvim/README.md

 - Plugins are locked via lazy-lock.json to maintain reproducibility — but you’re free to update versions & test.
 - Because you’re engineering the setup, occasional breaking changes may happen (especially on plugin upgrades) — treat it as an ongoing lab.
 - Performance is a priority: features load when you need them, no bloat.
-- Theming & UI aim to be subtle and distraction‑free — your code should shine.
-- Theming & UI aim to be subtle and distraction‑free — your code should shine.
+- Theming & UI aim to be subtle and distraction free — your code should shine.

 ---